With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

-for those of us with ink to show it off and for anyone who likes admiring to tattoo art
+for those of us with ink to show it off and for anyone who likes admiring tattoo art

 to see everything from small Chinese characters to intricate full body designs on